Requirements and Application Tips for Transfer Students

 Writing Your Essay

 While your academic performance is very important in the admission decision, we believe that ability, potential and success are not measured exclusively by grades.
-Your essay response helps round out the picture of who you are and helps the Admissions Committee better understand your potential for academic success and what you hope to gain from your Western experience.
+While the essay is optional, it presents a great opportunity to highlight your strengths, experiences, or personal circumstances that may not be reflected in your transcript.

 Transfer Essay Prompts